EPC changes for landlords scrapped in shock announcement

 Existing tenancies would not have been affected until 2028.

-But last year, Prime Minister Rishi Sunak publicly ditched these deadlines in favour of a more “pragmatic approach” to climate change – a move welcomed by already stretched landlords.
+But last year, former Prime Minister Rishi Sunak publicly ditched these deadlines in favour of a more “pragmatic approach” to climate change – a move welcomed by already stretched landlords.

 An EPC lasts ten years regardless of how many times a property is bought, sold, or let.
-It contains recommendations broken down by priority.

-Start by tackling the top tier of recommendations first.
-This might include:
+An assessment includes recommendations broken down by priority.
+Start by tackling the top tier of proposals first.

 • Improving the property’s insulation